Families, parents and carers

 Please note that while our universal HAF providers are experienced and inclusive, they are not SEND specialists.

-In some cases, a universal club may not be the right fit, if the level of support needed is higher than we can safely provide.
-In these situations, we offer a small number of SEND-specific clubs that are better equipped to meet those needs.
+Where a universal club may not be the right fit, and the level of support needed is higher than we can safely provide, we offer a small number of SEND-specific clubs that are better equipped to meet those needs.
+The SEND specific clubs are split by need - for example, physical support needs or social, emotional, mental health (SEMH) support needs.

 Being open and honest from the start helps us match each child with the most suitable setting and ensures that everyone has a positive and fun experience.